WWE Tough Enough: Tough Enough III

 The third season was won by John Hennigan and Matt Cappotelli.

-Former WWE Diva, Melina Perez, tried out for Tough Enough III and made it to the final 25, but was cut from the competition.
-During the tryouts, however, she met John Hennigan, and they eventually began a romantic relationship.
-She eventually received a WWE contract and worked for the company but was released on August 5, 2011.
-She worked as Melina on the Raw brand and became the first Tough Enough contestant to win the WWE Women's Championship, a title she has held three times and the WWE Divas Championship two times, an overall five-time champion, making her the most successful female Tough Enough contestant to enter WWE.
+Melina Perez tried out for Tough Enough III and made it to the final 25, but was cut from the competition.
+During the tryouts she met John Hennigan, and they began a romantic relationship.
+Perez eventually received a WWE contract and worked as Melina on the Smackdown (WWE brand) and Raw (WWE brand) shows.
+She went on to become the first Tough Enough contestant to win the WWE Women's Championship and the WWE Divas Championship, which she held respectively three and two times, making her the most successful female Tough Enough contestant to enter WWE.
+Perez was eventually released from WWE on August 5, 2011.
 Both Shawn Daivari and Daniel Puder are seen on film during audition episode.
 Both made it to the final 75, but were cut before they could make it to the training facility.
-Both men later went on as performers for WWE.
+Daivari was later hired by WWE to team with Muhammad Hassan, while Puder was able to join and eventually win the fourth season of Tough Enough.

-Hardcore Holly made a controversial guest appearance on one episode of the show, where he stiffed Cappotelli during a training match, leaving him brutalized, bleeding, crying and requesting to leave the program; the incident was discussed on February 8, 2003 episode of WWE Confidential.
+Hardcore Holly made a controversial guest appearance on one episode of the show, where he stiffed Cappotelli during a training match, leaving him with a black eye, a fat lip and crying and requesting to leave the program; the incident was discussed on February 8, 2003 episode of WWE Confidential.